Electrolyte Imbalance: Symptoms and How to Correct

 Fluids in your body contain electrolytes gained from the food and liquids you consume.
 Electrolytes are chemicals or nutrients in your body that have many essential responsibilities for your healthy functioning and overall well-being, including brain, nerve, and muscle function, and the creation of new tissue (1, 2).

-When electrolytes dissolve in your body fluid, it allows them to conduct electricity and sends electrical signals throughout your body to support bodily functions to keep you alive and healthy.
+When electrolytes dissolve in your body fluid, it allows them to conduct electricity and send electrical signals throughout your body to support bodily functions to keep you alive and healthy.
 Among various functions, electrolytes help to regulate your heartbeat and allow muscle contraction and movement (3).

 Because electrolytes are necessary for healthy functioning, keeping your electrolytes at a healthy level is essential.
 Electrolyte imbalance can result in negative, and sometimes serious symptoms.
 You may lose electrolytes through sweating, exercise, going to the bathroom, or due to a poor diet.
 You can replenish them through a variety of foods and fluids and by ensuring a nutrient-dense diet and essential hydration.
 (4).